-The main objective of the training for the contractors for rehabilitation works is to provide the knowledge of labour-based technology for rural road rehabilitation to the contractorsøpersonnel in works implementation, supervision, contracts management, cost calculations and bidding and quality control by imparting theoretical and field practical training with due consideration to the quality improvement aspect.
+The main objective of the training for the contractors for rehabilitation works is to provide the knowledge of labour-based technology for rural road rehabilitation to the contractors' personnel in works implementation, supervision, contracts management, cost calculations and bidding and quality control by imparting theoretical and field practical training with due consideration to the quality improvement aspect.
 The training materials have been developed by the Project and reviewed throughout the process.
-The project has in total trained 20 companies (one drop out) for rural road rehabilitation, of which 12 have completed the full training including the trial contracts and with 7 companies currently undertaking their trial contracts.
+The project has in total trained 20 companies (one drop out) for rural road rehabilitation, of which sixteen have completed the full training including the trial contracts and three about to finalise their trial contracts.

-In addition to the trial contracts another five rehabilitation contracts, awarded to trained contractors, were completed in the reporting period.
+In addition to the trial contracts another five rehabilitation contracts, awarded to trained contractors, have been issued and completed to satisfaction.
 The contractors are supervised by SEFOPE contracts engineers and supported by the ILO Contracts Engineer.
 Progress has in general been satisfactory.
 Contractors are mentored in the field and getting advice and further training in various construction activities.
 DCP (Dynamic Cone Penetrometer) testing to verify that compaction been achieved is carried out before certifying payment.